lioneletaba/portflio/README.md

 Features:

 - ✅ Minimal styling (make it your own!)
-- ✅ 100/100 Lighthouse performance
+- ✅ Themes (supports theme switching by default, just edit the themes in the globals.css file and add theme switcher component if you want to)
 - ✅ SEO-friendly with canonical URLs and OpenGraph data
 - ✅ Sitemap support
 - ✅ RSS Feed support
 - ✅ Markdown & MDX support
-- ✅ Post tags
+- ✅ Experience section
-- ✅ Projects
+- ✅ Projects section
+- ✅ Post section
-- ✅ Table of content
+- ✅ Automatic table of content generation for posts

 ## 🚀 Project Structure

-Inside of your Astro project, you'll see the following folders and files:

 ```text
 ├── public/